themeblvd/theme-blvd-layout-builder/readme.txt

 * Added support for Theme Blvd framework v2.3's Builder API modifications.
 * Fixed issue of homepage layout not displaying after toggling WP Reading settings back and forth.
 * Deprecated setting homepage layout over your "posts page" from Theme Options.
 Should now set layout to static frontpage if using Theme Blvd framework v2.3+.
-* Optimized API functionality and moved to plugin from framework.
+* Improved Builder API functionality and moved to plugin.

 = 1.1.0 =